Center for Diabetes and Cardiometabolic Health – CDCH

 No. Liver cirrhosis itself cannot spread from person to person.
 However, some conditions that lead to cirrhosis, such as viral hepatitis B and C, are contagious.
 Treating these infections early significantly reduces the risk of long-term liver damage and cirrhosis development.

-Your Liver Health Cannot Wait.
+Protect Your Liver Health with Early Evaluation.
 Get a Complete Evaluation at CDCH Today.